is a comedy/science fiction film produced in 1985, starring Val Kilmer

-Mitch has to assure Jordan that the reason he won't take her to meet them is because he's ashamed of them, not of her.
+- Mitch has to assure Jordan that the reason he won't take her to meet them is that he's ashamed of them, not of her.

-Applied Phlebotinum: The laser technology in general is real, but Chris' breakthrough on the five megawatt laser is pure Technobabble.
+- Applied Phlebotinum: The laser technology in general is real, but Chris's breakthrough on the five megawatt laser is pure Technobabble.
 Some of the college pranks, like Ick's "ice", toe the line because nobody bothers to explain exactly what it is.

-Big Blackout: Chris Knight causes one when he turns on his laser beam pathway for the "Tanning Invitational" It's not known how far spread the blackout is; the audience only sees the Pacific Tech campus.
+- Big Blackout: Chris Knight causes one when he turns on his laser beam pathway for the "Tanning Invitational."
+It's not known how widespread the blackout is; the audience only sees the Pacific Tech campus.

 Chris Knight: "Relax.
 That's just the fuses at the substation, they'll have it back on in a minute.
 Maybe I shouldn't have shorted across the building transformer.
 But more important: did we get a charge?"